-DEMOGRAPHICS MIAMI-DADE COUNTY, FLORIDA AND FLORIDA DEMOGRAPHIC PROFILE
+MIAMI-DADE COUNTY, FLORIDA AND FLORIDA DEMOGRAPHIC PROFILE

-According to the 2014-2018 US Census American Community Survey 5-year estimates, Miami-Dade County has 2,685,410 residents.
-Miami-Dade County is considered the largest major metropolitan area in the State of Florida representing 13.4% of the State's population.
-Miami-Dade County is also one of the few counties in the United State that is a "minority-majority," meaning that a minority group comprises the majority of the population, with 66.4% of the population in Miami-Dade County identifying as either Latino or Hispanic compared to 24.1% of the State of Florida population.
-Additionally, Miami-Dade County has similar percentages by race compared to the State of Florida; however, Miami-Dade County has a larger percentage of Black/African American residents (18.8% compared to 16.9%) and a lesser percentage of Asian residents (1.9% compared to 3.2%).
+According to the 2016-2020 US Census American Community Survey 5-year estimates, Miami-Dade County has 2,705,528 residents.
+Miami-Dade County is considered the largest major metropolitan area in the State of Florida representing 12.7% of the State's population.
+Miami-Dade County is also one of the few counties in the United State that is a "minority-majority," meaning that a minority group comprises the majority of the population, with 68.1% of the population in Miami-Dade County identifying as either Latino or Hispanic compared to 25.8% of the State of Florida population.
+Additionally, Miami-Dade County has similar percentages by race compared to the State of Florida; however, Miami-Dade County has a larger percentage of Black/African American residents (16.9% compared to 15.9%) and a lesser percentage of Asian residents (1.6% compared to 2.7%).

 Miami-Dade County is also similarly profiled to the State of Florida in gender and age.
-Miami-Dade County's population is 48.5% male and 51.5% female compared the Florida which is 48.9% male and 51.1% female.
-Furthermore, Miami-Dade County and Florida are similar across age-groups; however, Miami-Dade County has a slightly larger population of 20-34-year-old residents and 35-64-year-old residents.
-When considering measures of poverty, Miami-Dade County has a larger percentage of people living below the federal poverty level (FPL) compared to the State of Florida with measures 19.9% and 16.1%. respectively.
-Additionally, Miami-Dade County has a larger percentage of children living below the FPL with 27.1% of children in Miami-Dade County compared to 23.3% of children statewide.
+Miami-Dade County's population is 48.6% male and 51.4% female compared the Florida which is 48.9% male and 51.1% female.
+Furthermore, Miami-Dade County and Florida are similar across age-groups; however, Miami-Dade County has a slightly smaller population of residents 65 and older and a larger population of residents between the age of 20-34.
+When considering measures of poverty, Miami-Dade County has a larger percentage of people living below the federal poverty level (FPL) compared to the State of Florida with measures 16% and 13.3%. respectively.
+Additionally, Miami-Dade County has a larger percentage of children living below the FPL with 21.1% of children in Miami-Dade County compared to 18.7% of children statewide.